 Two awards of £500 each are made annually in honour of Clare Winnicott, OBE.
 The competition aims to encourage writing among social work practitioners and social work students who have not previously been published.
 Winning essays will be published in the Journal of Social Work Practice.

-Essays submitted for the award may refer to any field of social work, with children, families, adults or organisations.
+Essays submitted for the award may refer to any field of social work, with children, families, adults or organisations and will reflect current themes.
 They will show emotional and intellectual sophistication.
 Essays will be explicitly informed by psychodynamic, systemic, or relationship-based theory, or a combination of these, in keeping with the remit of the Journal of Social Work Practice, where winning essays will be published.

 Requirements for Submission